impopular-guy/vbson/_docs/vbson.md

 }
 ```

-Wrapper for mongo-style onjectID
+ObjectID is a wrapper for mongo-style onjectID

 [[Return to contents]](#Contents)

 #### Powered by vdoc.
-Generated on: 29 Apr 2022 12:35:38